thetillhoff/workshop/docs/labs/lab_11/1_hands_on.md

 In the LambdaStack, you need to pass the SNS topic ARN as environment variable (hint: they work similar to environment variables in ECS, and the value could look like `props!.topic.topicArn`).

+ARN stands for Amazon Resource Name and is a unique identifier for a resource in the AWS cloud.

 And you need to grant the lambda permissions to publish to the topic.
 This is new, and can be done with `props!.topic.grantPublish(dlqLambda);`.